 The payload structure of a particular trap might differ between SNMP versions, and a trap might be supported by Cisco ANA only for a specific SNMP version.

 In some cases, the identification is based on the internal values of the event.
 For example, the Line Down trap is mapped to event type and subtype as described in Table 2-1.

 Line Up trap

 The event type determines whether the event continues to be processed or is dropped.
-Events that are dropped are not stored in the Fault Database and do not participate in correlation.
-Dropping events is important because it prevents Cisco ANA from being overwhelmed by large numbers of insignificant event notifications.
+Events that are dropped after event identification are not stored in the fault database, and do not participate in correlation.
+Dropping events at this stage is important because it prevents Cisco ANA from being overwhelmed by large numbers of insignificant event notifications.

 Each event has an assigned severity.
-Events broadly fall into three broad severity categories, each with an associated Cisco ANA EventVision and Cisco ANA NetworkVision display color:
+Events broadly fall into the following three severity categories, each with their associated color in Cisco ANA EventVision and Cisco ANA NetworkVision:

-•Clearing—Indicates a fault that is resolved: Cleared (green).
+•Clearing—Indicative of a fault that has been resolved: Cleared (green).